New England Small College Athletic Conference: Football

 Until the 2017 season, the 10 football-playing NESCAC schools only played 8 regular season games.
 On April 27, 2017, the NESCAC announced that it would adopt a full 9-game round robin schedule.
 In addition to the ban on postseason play, the NESCAC football league is notable for member teams playing conference games only.
 While some Division II and Division III teams play only conference schedules, NESCAC is unique in all of its members playing only within conference games.
+Every institution fields a football team except for Connecticut College.

 Baseball

 NESCAC Baseball is the only men's sport to utilize divisions.
 Bates, Bowdoin, Colby, Tufts, and Trinity compete in the East Division, while Amherst, Hamilton, Middlebury, Wesleyan, and Williams compete in the West Division.
 Connecticut College does not sponsor baseball.
 The NESCAC has won the College World Series once: by the Trinity Bantams in 2008.
 Current member schools have appeared in the College World Series a combined total of 5 times.